Randi Marainen

-Randi Marainen, née Eriksen (born 12 April 1953 in Børselv, Porsanger in Finnmark, Norway), is a Swedish Sámi silversmith and artist.
+Randi Marainen, née Eriksen (born 12 April 1953 in Børselv, Porsanger Municipality in Finnmark, Norway), is a Swedish Sámi silversmith and artist.

-Marainen grew up in a Sami family on the Norwegian Atlantic coast and trained as a silversmith with the German silver and goldsmith Gispert Dunker in Kautokeino.
+Marainen grew up in a Sami family on the Norwegian Atlantic coast and trained as a silversmith with the German silver and goldsmith Gispert Dunker in Kautokeino Municipality.
 She has also studied duodji at Samernas utbildningscentrum in Jokkmokk, and pedagogy at college.
 She worked for a few years at the Sámslift Foundation Sámi Duodji in Jokkmokk with research on and development of duodji.

 Her public artwork includes a decoration in the main stairwell of the Diehtosiida campus.

 She lives and works in Nedre Soppero/Vuolle-Sohppar in Kiruna Municipality.
 She is married to artisan Thomas Marainen and is the mother of singer Simon Marainen.